JustinStevens05/cyWalk/Documents/SignUpEndpoints.md

 The `SignUpController` is responsible for handling user registration and related operations within the application.
 It provides endpoints to:

-- **Register a new user**: Create a new user account with necessary details.
+- **Register a new user**: Create a new user account with the necessary details.
 - **Check username availability**: Verify if a desired username is available for registration.

 ## Base URL